The fourth moment of Dirichlet $L$-functions at the central value: Introduction

 For $q\nequiv 2 \pmod4$, Heath-Brown \cite{HB81} proved

 where the sum is over all primitive characters modulo $q$, $\varphi^*(q)$ denotes the number of such primitive characters, and $\omega(q)$ denotes the number of distinct prime factors of $q$.
 Note that the condition $q\nequiv2 \pmod 4$ is reasonable since there are no primitive characters modulo $q$ if $q\equiv2 \pmod 4$.
-This gives an asymptotic formula if $q$ is not divided by too many primes.
-Soundararajan \cite{Sou07} filled this gap by improving the error, so that the leading term of the asymptotic formula has been obtained for all $q$.
+This asymptotic formula does not work when $q$ has too many distinct prime factors.
+This gap was then covered by Soundararajan \cite{Sou07} with a smaller error term, so that the first term of the asymptotic formula was justified for general moduli.